-In addition, the thing that is bothersome at closer examination is that no one is looking making men equal to women.
+The thing that is bothersome at closer examination is that no one is looking at making men equal to women.
 Should men start going to Women’s Conference?
 Should men be admitted to the Relief Society?
 It was wonderful that women have their own organization to care for each other back when women had less rights and were seen more like property, existing solely to care to the needs of the men and to bring babies into the world.
 Perhaps in this new modern world, men and women have identical needs and the “separate but equal” roles should be abandoned and we should disband the Relief Society all together.
 Who is to say, other than the Lord?

 Most members are likely all for a new revelation declaring the Lord’s will on the matter at this point anyway.
 It has been talked about for decades.
 When will we hear the voice of the Lord on the matter?
-I would argue the Joseph Smith would have gone to the Lord and printed his will by now.
+I would argue the Joseph Smith would have gone to the Lord and printed His will by now.
 Add to the D&C – that’s what it is there for.
 There is no reason a religion that is based on revelation should wait for generations to make changes.
 Remember the chastisement of the brother of Jared.

 “And it came to pass at the end of four years that the Lord came again unto the brother of Jared, and stood in a cloud and talked with him.
 And for the space of three hours did the Lord talk with the brother of Jared, and chastened him because he remembered not to call upon the name of the Lord.” – Ether 2: 14

-His people were left without direction because he didn’t pray to the Lord.
+The Brother of Jared’s people were left without direction because he didn’t pray to the Lord.
 Of all the Book of Mormon stories, this is the one we should understand best.
 When Joseph Smith wanted to know what to do, he added to the D&C. The reality is that it doesn’t matter if the majority of women want it or not, it is the Lord’s decision and not man’s.
 Any woman, or man, quick to say “women need it” or “women don’t need it” does not get the issue.
 The real question should be, “what does the Lord want?”
 Let’s look to the Lord for revelation and settle this question.

-There is a another thing to ponder in doing this and it is the second thing members should be looking at, the personal level of the question.
-Those apposed to females gaining the priesthood should ask themselves, what if the Lord says yes?
+There is another thing to ponder in doing this and it is the second thing members should be looking at, the personal level of the question.
+Those opposed to females gaining the priesthood should ask themselves, what if the Lord says yes?
 But they are not alone.
 The question LDS feminists should ask themselves is, what if there is a revelation and it says to keep the status quo?

 Members on both sides need to be sure of their testimonies fist off and foremost.
 Are we asking for what the Lord wants when we take side or are we just looking to convert the Lord – have Him simply tell us what we want to hear?
 We should be looking to do what is right in all matters, not just what is convenient (keeping the status quo) or what is politically correct (changing for the sake of change).